zelr0x/chainyq/README.md

 - In bursty growth scenarios, it is the clear winner.
 - It remains unaffected by workloads tailored to hurt segmented arrays, such as block boundary thrashing.
-- Overall, `chainyq.Deque` is not only extremely fast but also the most stable across runs, with the lowest variance and consistent 0 allocs/op and ~8 B/op memory usage.
+- Overall, `chainyq.Deque` is not only extremely fast but also stable across runs, with very low variance and consistent 0 allocs/op and ~8 B/op memory usage (0 B/op with ensure).

 Full results are available in bench.txt, the code for benchmarks is at `/deque/deque_benchmark_test.go`.